jlperona-teaching/ecs154a-ssii18/lab3/lab3.rst

 You will have one 64 address x 23 data RAM module with separate load and store ports.
 We will only use the RAM as a source of instructions, so we will not use the store port.
+The address bits will be sourced from the output of your PC.
+The output of the RAM will be the instruction that you should be executing on this cycle.

+You will need to hook up the clock to the RAM (the pin is right in the middle).
+In addition, on the bottom of the RAM, hook up a power module to the *ld / Load* pin to the right of the clock pin.
+Finally, hook up a ground module to the *str / Store* pin at the far left on the bottom of the RAM.
+Doing this will ensure that the RAM outputs the instruction value, and doesn't attempt to store any data.

 If you want to load a program into the RAM, right click the RAM module, and select *Load Image*.
+For example, if you want to load *testall.txt* to run with the grading circuit, load that file into your RAM.
 You will need to do this every time you reset the simulation by hitting Ctrl-R.
 This is an unfortunate limitation of Logisim.